Holographic Complexity of LST and Single Trace $T\bar{T}$: Discussion Outlook

 \item In the opposite regime, \ie\ when the UV cutoff is much larger than the Hagedorn scale, the volume complexity expression expectedly reduces to that of a local field theory \ie\ having linear divergence (corresponding to a single spatial dimension) \eqref{CVir}.
 In fact this expression matches that of a CFT with the central charge equal to the Brown-Henneaux expression derived from a pure $AdS_3$ calculation.
 Similarly, in this limit the action complexity too reproduces the expected pure $AdS_3$ answer \eqref{CA_IR_0T} \cite{Reynolds:2016rvl, Carmi:2016wjl}.

 \item At finite temperature we computed the action complexity since it can be computed exactly (numerically) without any approximations.
 The finite temperature complexity displays the same qualitative features as that of the zero temperature case, in particular it monotonically decrease with $\epsilon/\beta_H$.
-We do not find any new exotic divergences at finite temperature compared to the zero temperature case. \end{itemize}
+We do not find any new exotic divergences at finite temperature compared to the zero temperature case, at least perturbatively up to second order in finite temperature corrections. \end{itemize}

 The leading divergence of both the volume and the action complexity, at short distances (\ie\ $\epsilon/\beta_H\ll 1$), goes as inverse of the square of the short distance cutoff scale (\ie\ $C_{V,\mathcal{A}}\sim 1/\epsilon^{2}$).
 A striking feature of the above fact is that LST visualized as a six-dimensional theory on NS5/M5 in \eg\ type IIA/M-theory, will also exhibit the same quadratic (leading) and logarithmic (subleading) divergences.
-This is due to the fact that the the two-dimensional LST we are interested in can be thought of as a $T^4$ compactification of the six-dimensional LST.
+This is due to the fact that the two-dimensional LST we are interested in can be thought of as a $T^4$ compactification of the six-dimensional LST.
 Such a six dimensional LST (in type IIA theory) flows to a fixed point in the IR, the so called six-dimensional $(2,0)$ SCFT.
 The complexity of this SCFT$_6$ (unlike CFT$_2$/SCFT$_2$) has a leading divergence that goes like $V_5/\epsilon^5$ \cite{ Carmi:2016wjl, Reynolds:2016rvl} (as opposed to $1/\epsilon$ in the case of CFT$_2$), where $V_5$ is the five dimensional spacial volume of the manifold on which the CFT$_6$ lives .
 It would be nice to have a more intuitive understanding of the universality (independence of dimension) of the divergence structure of complexity of LST in various dimensions.

 For $\epsilon/\beta_H\ll 1$, the sub-leading divergence in both complexities (volume and action) turn out to be a log term.
 Once again, the presence of the log term is another signature of non-locality.
 In fact the absolute value of the log term can be considered as an effective number of degrees of freedom, $cL_x/\beta_H$ of the system provided we treat $\beta_H$ as the lattice spacing of the theory.
 It would be interesting to understand a precise relationship between the coefficient of the log term and the regularized\footnote{We call it ``regularized" degrees of freedom because the actual number of degrees of freedom of LST is infinite \cite{Barbon:2008ut,Chakraborty:2018kpr}.} degrees of freedom of LST.
 The coefficient of the log term comes with opposite signs in the volume and action complexity.
 It would also be nice to have a more physical understanding of this discrepancy.